DylanMorgani/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 <h2>3.
-Install osticket and IIS</h2>
+Install osticket, IIS, and Dependecies</h2>

-- install osticket in the virtual machine using this link (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)
+- install this folder in the virtual machine using this link (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD)  this is a folder containing all dependecies and osticket
 - Install/Enable IIS in windows with CGI
   - go to windows settings
   - go to programs